 To whom is the community open?

-The Honors LLC is open to first-year students who are admitted to the Honors College.
-Prospective Honors students must fill out the New Freshman Application, and must meet two of the following five minimum academic requirements for admission to the Honors College:
+The Honors Living Learning Community is open to first-year students who are admitted to the Honors College.
+Prospective Honors students must fill out the First Year Student Application, and must meet two of the following five minimum academic requirements for admission to the Honors College:

 - 3.5 High School GPA

 - 1250 New SAT Composite or 1750 Old SAT Composite Or 26 ACT Composite